Call for essays: Technology, power and emancipation

 We welcome a wide range of perspectives and analysis on the broad theme, however we appreciate submissions that relate to areas TNI most closely work on such as corporate impunity, trade and investment policies, land, agrarian and environmental justice, resource grabbing, public services, war and pacification, social movements and counter-power (see https://www.tni.org/en/programmes)

-TNI has a small number of grants – to be prioritized for activists with low-incomes and those working on these topics in the Global South.
-Please mention in your submission if you wish to apply for this grant which will be awarded if your essay is published in the main report.
+TNI has a very small number of grants – to be prioritized for activists with low-incomes and those working on these topics in the Global South.
+Please mention in your submission if you wish to apply for this grant which will be awarded if your essay is published.Format and Style

-The essays will be published over several months - October 2019 to June 2020.
-The selection process will follow three stages:
+The essays will be published over 2020 and 2021.
+The selection process for essays from this open call will follow three stages:

 1. In the first stage, writers are asked to send in a